Joe Brown (musician): 1970s and after

+In November 2011 Mojo's album Harrison Covered, released to mark the tenth anniversary of George Harrison's death, included Brown's recording of Harrison's "That's the Way It Goes".

 in 2014 Brown pulled out of the Village Pump Folk Festival for medical reasons.
 Due to headline the Friday night of the event taking place from 25 July, he was replaced by Peatbog Faeries.